kmlawson/china-revolutions-mo3337/seminars.md

 **Reading:**

-* SOURCES 471-482 (in Ch 36 Cultural Revolution)
+* SOURCES Ch 36 Mao Regime
+    * "Sixteen Points" 474-476
+    * "Red Guard Memoirs" 478-481
-* Mitter, Bitter Revolution 200-243
+* Mitter, *Bitter Revolution* 200-243
+* Brown, *Maoism at the Grassroots: Everyday Life in Chinas Era of High Socialism* Ch: 9 China's "Great Proletarian Information Revolution" of 1966-1967, p230-248.

 **Further Reading:**

-* MacFarquhar, Mao's Last Revolution
+* MacFarquhar, *Mao's Last Revolution*
+* Frank Dikötter, *The Cultural Revolution: A People's History*
-* White, Policies of Chaos
+* White, *Policies of Chaos*
-* Esherick, The Chinese Cultural Revolution As History
+* Esherick, *The Chinese Cultural Revolution As History*
-* MacFarquhar, Origins of the Cultural Revolution, vols 1-3
+* MacFarquhar, *Origins of the Cultural Revolution*, vols 1-3
-* Yue, To the Storm: The Odyssey of a Revolutionary Chinese Woman
+* Yue, *To the Storm: The Odyssey of a Revolutionary Chinese Woman* (P)
-* Nien, Life and Death in Shanghai
+* Nien, *Life and Death in Shanghai*
-* Feng, Ten Years of Madness
+* Feng, *Ten Years of Madness* (P)
-* Gao, Born Red: A Chronicle of the Cultural Revolution
+* Gao, *Born Red: A Chronicle of the Cultural Revolution* (P)
-* Li, Private Life of Chairman Mao
+* Li, *Private Life of Chairman Mao*
-* Yang, Collective Killings During the Cultural Revolution
+* Yang, *Collective Killings During the Cultural Revolution* (P)

 **Overview:**